-In the Advanced PCA Options window, select the Enable PCA check box.
+In the Advanced PCA Options dialog box, select the Enable PCA check box, and then click OK.

 Click Train again.
 The

-transforms your selected features before training the model.
+function transforms your selected features before training the

 By default, PCA keeps only the components that explain 95% of the variance.
-In the PCA window, you can change the percentage of variance to explain in the Explained variance box.
+In the Advanced PCA Options dialog box, you can change the percentage of variance to explain by selecting the Explained variance value.
 A higher value risks overfitting, while a lower value risks removing useful dimensions.

-You can check PCA Options for trained models in the Current Model window.
+You can check PCA Options for trained models in the Current Model Summary pane.
 For example: